Mapping San Francisco, New York, and the World with Uber

 On top of that, our newest data scientist, Henry Lin, has been rocking the demand prediction stuff.
 In that same TechCrunch article we showed Henry’s map of expected wait times in SF:

 From that map you can see that if you’re anywhere east of Golden Gate Park and north of about Noe Valley, you’ve got an average expected wait time of less than about 5 minutes, easy.
 If you’re in the Richmond or Sunset the wait times hit about 10-12 minutes.

 These times are crazy fast compared to cabs.
 But we can do better.
 With science!

 Uber riders want to go downtown, Hayes Valley, the Mission, Van Ness, OAK and SFO.
-And they’re all escaping from Soma, Pac Heights, and the Marina.
+They’re coming from Soma, Pac Heights, and the Marina.